feilipu/NASCOM_BASIC_4.7/README.md

 https://feilipu.me/2016/05/23/another-z80-project/

-# HexLoadr extension

-The goal of this extension to the standard RC2014 and YAZ180 boot sequence is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z180 address space, and allow you to start the program from Nascom Basic.

-There are are several stages to this process.

-1. Reset the YAZ180, and select the HexLoadr `H` from the `(C|W|H)` options.
-2. Then the HexLoadr program will initiate and look for your program's Intel HEX formatted information on the serial interface.
-3. Once the final line of the HEX code is read, the HexLoadr will return to Nascom Basic.
-4. The newly loaded program starting address must be loaded into the `USR(x)` jump location.
-5. Start the new arbitrary program by entering `USR(x)`.

 # Important Addresses

 There are a number of important Z180 addresses or origins that need to be managed within your assembly program.